Mavs’ Dirk Nowitzki Weighs- in on Statue in Dallas

 “I never thought, of course, coming here over 20 years ago if I would make it in this league or make it in the city and now they have a street and maybe one day a statue.
 I mean, that’s something I couldn’t even dream of.
 It’s been all super humbling and an amazing experience to go through,” Nowitzki said.

-Cuban even is interested in discussing an ownership stake in the Dallas Mavericks if that is something that Dirk is interested in.

-When asked if he was interested in discussing team ownership with Dirk Nowitzki, Cuban replied sure.
+Last season, when asked if he would be interested in discussing team ownership with Dirk Nowitzki, Cuban replied sure.

-Nowitzki thought it was honor that Cuban would even consider it in the first place.
+Nowitzki thought it was an honor that Cuban would even consider it in the first place.

 “It is an honor that he said that, I want to focus on me still playing, and whatever I decided to do after my career.
 We will cross that bridge when we get there,” Nowitzki told me.